-A claim for settlement of the death benefit must include Due Proof of Death.
+A claim for settlement of the Death Proceeds must include Due Proof of Death.
 We will accept the following documentation as "Due Proof of Death":

-- a certified copy of the death certificate;
+a certified copy of a death certificate;

-- a certified copy of a decree of a court of competent jurisdiction as to the finding of death; or

-- any other proof acceptable to us.
+- a certified copy of a decree of a court of competent jurisdiction as to the finding of death; or - any other proof acceptable to us.